munificent/craftinginterpreters/book/a-virtual-machine.md

 As the VM works its way through the bytecode, it keeps track of where it is -- the location of the instruction currently being executed.
 We don't use a <span name="local">local</span> variable inside `run()` for this because eventually other functions will need to access it.
-Instead, we store it as a field in VM:
+Instead, we store it as a field in VM.

 <aside name="local">

-Actually, if we were trying to squeeze every ounce of speed out of our bytecode interpreter, we *would* store `ip` in a local variable.
-It gets modified so frequently during execution that we ideally want the C compiler to keep it in a register.
+If we were trying to squeeze every ounce of speed out of our bytecode interpreter, we would store `ip` in a local variable.
+It gets modified so often during execution that we want the C compiler to keep it in a register.

 </aside>